British artists' suppliers, 1650-1950 - B

 ‘Blanchet, Ancien marchand de couleurs fines’ traded at 17 rue de Grenelle, according to a business letter written from Paris in 1878 to Roberson & Co in London, stating that this Blanchet had left off business on 27 November 1876 and that Delaunoy was his successor (Hamilton Kerr Institute, Roberson archive, MS 248-1993 p.708).
 Further research is required into the business’s history but it is apparent that there were significant changes in the 1880s.
 Successors using the Blanchet name at this address were listed in Paris Almanachs as F. Breton (1884-5), C. Chaveteau (1886) and L. Ponsin (1887-90).
-‘Blanchet (maison, L. Ponsin successor)’ advertised in 1889 as ‘fabrique de couleurs fines à l’huile, à tableaux, toiles au plâtre, toiles à pastels, vente et location de chevalets, mannequins, etc…’ (Annuaire-Almanach du commerce…Didot-Bottin, 1889).
+‘Blanchet (maison, L. Ponsin successor)’ advertised in 1889 as ‘fabrique de couleurs fines à l’huile, à tableaux, toiles au plâtre, toiles à pastels, vente et location de&chevalets, mannequins, etc…’ (Annuaire-Almanach du commerce…Didot-Bottin, 1889).
 The business seems to have ceased trading in 1890 or soon after.

-Materials used by artists from Britain: Whistler came to Paris to study as a young man in 1855, moving to London in 1859 but often returned to Paris where he used a number of suppliers over the years, including Hardy-Alan (qv) in the 1860s and Maison Chapuis in the late 1890s.
+Materials used by artists from Britain: Whistler came to Paris to study as a young man in 1855, moving to London in 1859 but often returning to Paris where he used a number of suppliers over the years, including Hardy-Alan (qv) in the 1860s and Maison Chapuis in the late 1890s.
 His paint box, with embossed stamp: H. BLANCHET PARIS, may perhaps date to about 1880 (Hunterian Art Gallery).
 Whistler used canvases with Blanchet's stretcher stamp from rue St-Benoit for The Blue Girl: Portrait of Connie Gilchrist, c.1879, stamped: BLANCHET/ RUE SAINT BENOIT/ PARIS, Harmony in Fawn Colour and Purple: Portrait of Miss Milly Finch, c.1885 (but perhaps an earlier canvas reused), stamped: BLANCHET/ 20/ RUE SAINT BENOIT/ PARIS, and Rose et argent: La Jolie Mutine, c.1890 (all three Hunterian Art Gallery, Glasgow), as well as a small panel with this stamp for Study for Three Decorative Panels for Boston Public Library, c.1892 (Boston Public Library).
-It remains to be established whether Blanchet was in fact trading from rue St-Benoit as early as these works would imply or whether Whistler employed Blanchet to restretch earlier canvases.
+It remains to be established whether Blanchet was really trading from rue St-Benoit as early as these works would imply or whether Whistler employed Blanchet to restretch earlier canvases.